StatCan/cae-eac/docs/en/DataBricks.md

 ## Databricks Connect VM Setup
 Databricks connect is a method for accessing a Databricks environment without having to connect through the Azure Portal or the Databricks UI.
 It allows you to use other IDEs to work on Databricks code.

-The following are the steps for installing and testing Databricks Connect on your virtual machine (VM).
+The following are the steps for installing and testing Databricks Connect on your virtual machine (VM):

-1. Databricks Connect conflicts with the Pyspark installation that found on the Data Science Virtual Machine images.
+1. Databricks Connect conflicts with the Pyspark installation found on the Data Science Virtual Machine images.
 The default path for this Pyspark installation is `C:\dsvm\tools\spark-2.4.4-bin-hadoop2.7`.
 Either delete or move this folder in order to install Databricks Connect.

 2. Before installing Databricks Connect, create a conda environment.
 To do this, open a command prompt and run the following commands:
 ```